Managers at Marston Aerospace handed out the free 2014 calendars to all staff which on the front cover features

 they felt like throwing the calendars in the bin after reading what was on them.

-'We usually get them in December and had we had them then there wouldn't have been an issue but the day after we're told 60 people could be made redundant just feels like a kick in the teeth,' the worker told the news
+'We usually get them in December and had we had them then there wouldn't have been an issue but the day after we're told 60 people could be made redundant just feels like a kick in the teeth,' the worker told the newspaper.

 Marston Aerospace, which currently employs 320 workers, announced last week that it was relocating premises with the loss of 60 jobs.